ulfschneider/ulfschneider.github.io/_posts/journal/2020-05-09-fluid-videos-with-my-adaption-of-fitvids.md

 To achieve this kind of manipulation automatically for all videos on your website, you have to run a script.
 Therefore I came up with my own tiny version of the [FitVids](http://fitvidsjs.com) script.
 FitVids is Dave Rupert´s implementation of the described algorithm.
 It has jQuery as a dependency, which I wanted to avoid.
 Therefore I picked up Dave´s code and simplified it to my needs.
 No dependencies anymore.

-Place the code on your site by putting it into a file, e.g. `fit-vids.js`, and reference it via `<script src="/.../fit-vids.js"></script>`.
+Place the script on your website by putting it into a file, e.g. `fit-vids.js`, and reference it via `<script src="/.../fit-vids.js"></script>`.
 Here it is:

 ```
 /*